rusty-bits/octool/README.md

 'SPACE' will toggle a boolean value between true/false
 - 'SPACE' will also toggle the Enabled status of kexts, drivers, tools, and amls when they are highlighted in the section list

-'a' add - if in a resource section, add a blank resource template to the working plist from the Sample.plist
+'a' add - if in a resource section, give option to add a blank resource template to the working `plist` from the `Sample.plist`
  - if in some other section, select a type and key name to add to the working plist

 'd' will delete the highlighted field or section after confirmation.
-The deleted data can be replaced by using the 'p' place command
+The deleted data can be replaced by using the 'p' paste command

 'G' go (capital G) - make an OUTPUT/EFI/OC folder from the config.plist
  - if `OpenCanopy.efi` is enabled it will copy the OcBinaryData Resources to `OUTPUT/EFI/OC/Resources`